 Yes, you can still apply.
 Your social work-related experience will be evaluated for quantity as well as the quality of experience from an equitable perspective.
 Examples of equitable considerations: applicants from a rural or isolated community may have less variety of experiences; applicants with a disability may have less hours & variety of experience; applicants who are parents of small children may have less recent experience; etc

 1. Apply and see what happens.
 All applications are given full consideration, regardless of grades and experience.
-Applicants to our two year MSW program are asked if they wish to be considered for admission to the 3rd year of our BSW if they do not get an offer of admission to our MSW.
-If admitted to our BSW with 3rd year standing, the degree could be completed within two years, and you would be eligible to apply to the one year MSW.
+When applying for our two year MSW program, applicant’s are asked if they wish to be considered for admission to the BSW if they do not get an offer of admission to our MSW.
+If admitted to BSW, a transfer assessment will be completed of your previous studies and although we cannot guarantee year of admission in advance, generally those who are admitted to the BSW with a previous undergraduate degree are able to enter into the third year of the program, leaving two years of full-time study (or the equivalent in part-time study) to complete the degree.
+This would then meet qualification to apply for the one year MSW Advanced program.

 2. Raise your grades, and/or get more social work related experience before you apply.
 The quickest way to raise your grades is by repeating courses with low grades within last 10 credits, and getting a higher grade.

 3. Apply to multiple MSW programs in order to increase your chances of getting an offer of admission.